 Table of Contents

-By reading this handbook and talking with your son or daughter, you have the opportunity to reduce the likelihood he or she will experience the negative consequences associated with binge drinking.
+By reading this handbook and talking with your student, you have the opportunity to reduce the likelihood they will experience the negative consequences associated with binge drinking.

 The Problem of Alcohol Consumption and Binge Drinking in College-Age Students

 Alcohol is the most misused and misunderstood drug in our society.
 Although college-age students are under the legal age for drinking alcohol, it is important to remember that alcohol is the most widely used drug by this age group.
 One of the results of the misuse of alcohol in this age group is binge drinking.
 Sure, we have all heard about “frat parties” and crazy spring break trips and assume that these are just another part of the college experience.
 Although part of the college experience, binge drinking has been consistently associated with higher incidences of unplanned sexual activity, sexual and physical assaults, date rape, injuries, trouble with campus and local police, and alcohol-related driving injuries and fatalities.
 For example, consider this account from a college freshman:

 My friend had a drinking contest with her boyfriend.
 They each had five shots of Wild Turkey, two beers, and then started a ‘power hour’ or ‘century’ - one shot of beer per minute for 60 minutes.
 My friend began falling down and looked ill.
 She laid down to go to sleep and began throwing up for two hours straight.
 She rolled over and almost choked on her vomit.